 Starring: Carrie Fisher, Mark Hamill, Adam Driver, Daisy Ridley, John Boyega, Oscar Isaac, Anthony Daniels, Naomi Ackie, Domhnall Gleeson, Richard E. Grant, Lupita Nyong’o, Keri Russell, Joonas Suotamo, Kelly Marie Tran, Ian McDiarmid, Billy Dee Williams

-The revival of Emperor Palpatine resurrects the battle between the Resistance and the First Order while the Jedi’s legendary conflict with the Sith Lord comes to a head.
+Synopsis: The return of Emperor Palpatine reignites the battle between the Resistance and the First Order as the Jedi-Sith conflict reaches its climax.